nt246/physalia-lcwgs/day_2/markdowns/01_filtering.md

 More sophisticated filtering can be performed, but this is outside the scope of this practical.

-You have now learned how to build a basic pipeline in ANGSD.
+You have now learned how to read in and output data in ANGSD.
 Next you are going to learn how to calculate genotype likelihoods.

 [click here](https://github.com/nt246/physalia-lcwgs/blob/main/day_2/markdowns/02_likelihoods.md) to move to the next session.